Barrington Gaynor

-Barrington Gaynor (27 September 1965 - 19 March 2011) was a Jamaican national football player.
+Barrington Gaynor (27 September 1965 - 19 March 2011) was a Jamaican football player and manager.
+He earned 63 caps with the Jamaica men's national football team, including at the 1991 CONCACAF Gold Cup and 1993 CONCACAF Gold Cup.

 Early years

-Gaynor lived in Trench Town, Kingston, Jamaica, until he was nine years old.
-While living in Trench Town, he attended Trench Town Primary School up until grade four.
+Gaynor lived in Trenchtown, Kingston, Jamaica, until he was nine years old.
+He attended Trench Town Primary School up until grade four.
 After moving to 9 Miles Bull Bay, St. Andrew in May 1975, Gaynor immediately transferred to St. Benedict's Primary School at 7 Miles Bull Bay.
 He started learning to play football at eleven years old.
 While learning to play football on the streets, Gaynor was given the nickname Cobra by one of his friends, who just felt like giving him a name.
 He played his first competition in the summer of 1977.
 It was the Bull Bay under fifteen Corner League where his team, Lodge United, was the eventual champion.

 Education

 In 1978, Gaynor took the Common Entrance Exam at St. Benedict's Primary School, passed and went to Camperdown High School where he did well.
 At Camperdown he played Pepsi Under 13 in 1978 and went to the finals.
 In 1979 and 1980, Gaynor played Colts Under 15 and lost in the 1979 Colts final.
 He went on to play in the High School Manning Cup competition from 1981 to 1984.
 Camperdown won the Manning Cup, Walker Cup, and Olivier Shield in 1982.
 From 1982 to 1984 Gaynor was selected to the All Manning team at the end of each season.
 In 1984, Gaynor was named footballer of the year at Camperdown High School.
 In 2003 and 2004 he won the Jamaica High School Alumni Competition in Bronx New York, representing his Alma Mater.

 In 1988 Gaynor was awarded a four-year football scholarship in the United States of America at Alderson Broaddus College in Philippi, West Virginia.
 Gaynor studied Computer Science and graduated in three and a half years with a Bachelor of Science degree.
 In 1988 Alderson Broaddus College were beaten in finals of the NAIA National Tournament and lost in semifinals of the tournament in 1991.
 Alderson Broaddus were the area champions in 1988 and 1991 and conference champions in 1988, 1990, and 1991.
 Gaynor made the All-American and All-Conference teams in the four years he played in college.
 He was also selected to the 1988 NAIA National All-Tournament Team.
 He was selected for the NAIA 1992 Senior Bowl game Chicago.